aitorbf/GameExplorer/README.md

 You must obtain your own **Client ID** and **Client Secret** to configure API access.
 Create a `Config.xcconfig` file based on the provided template (not tracked in Git).

-## 🧹 Project Structure
+## 🏗️ Project Structure

 - **Architecture**
   - `Presentation/` — SwiftUI Views and ViewModels
   - `Domain/` — Use Cases and Models
   - `Data/` — Repositories and API Clients
-  - `Core/` — App setup, DI container, Coordinator
+  - `Core/` — Dependency injection, Coordinators, Extensions
-- **Mocks/** — Fake repositories and use cases for Previews and Tests
-- **Tests/** — Unit tests and snapshot tests
+  - `System/` — Configuration files

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Made with ❤️ by a passionate iOS developer who believes in clean code, scalable apps, and great user experiences.